wavesplatform/node-api-grpc-js/README.md

 ## Examples

-1. `npm install --save @waves/node-api-js bs58`
+1. `npm install --save @waves/node-api-grpc bs58`

    `bs58` here for encoding and decoding addresses and ids.

-2. A default usage with TypeScript looks like:
+2. default usage with TypeScript looks like:
     ```typescript
     import * as w from '@waves/node-api-grpc'
     import b58 from 'bs58'